CheckPointSW/Evasions/_src/Evasions/techniques/generic-os-queries.md

 </ul>

 Besides this function numbers of processors can be obtained from PEB, via either asm inline or intrinsic function, see code samples below.
+It can be also obtained (ActiveProcessorCount flag) from the KUSER_SHARED_DATA structure.
 <hr class="space">

 <b>Code sample (variant 1, al-khaser project)</b>